kyma-project/kyma/docs/helm-broker/docs/03-01-create-bundles.md

 The `plans` directory must contain at least one plan.
 Each plan must contain the `meta.yaml` file.
 Other files are not mandatory.

 * `meta.yaml` file - contains information about a given plan.
-Set the following fields to create the plan objects, which comply with the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#plan-object).
+Set the following fields to create a plan object which complies with the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker/blob/v2.14/spec.md#plan-object).

 |  Field Name | Required |                                             Description                                                    |
 |:-----------:|:--------:|:----------------------------------------------------------------------------------------------------------:|